John & Gail DeGiovanni

-For the past 9 years Tracy has served as Pastor John’s assistant and church secretary, developing both her administrative skills and a deep care for people.
+Tracy joined the staff in 2010 as Pastor John’s assistant and church secretary, developing both her administrative skills and a deep care for people.
 As job demands and ministry needs have expanded so have Tracy’s responsibilities and capabilities.
 Tracy now oversees and supports Forestview’s entire ministry by optimizing the systems, procedures and administration required to accomplish our mission to multiply disciples.
 Should you wish to reach Pastor John or get connected with the appropriate contacts, Tracy’s desk is the best place to start and she can be reached at Tracy@forestviewcommunitychurch.ca

 Sharen serves as Disciple Development Director.
 Her role as director is to help people become fully engaged disciples of Jesus, ones who are abiding, loving, and bearing fruit.
 She has extensive experience serving in church and parachurch ministries, often alongside her husband Pastor EJ de Waard.